lelis-devops/lelis-devops/README.md

 ## Hello! im Lelis

-Desenvolvedora apaixonada por tecnologia e inovação, com foco em Linux, Python, DevOps e computação em nuvem.
+Passionate developer with a love for technology and innovation, focused on Linux, Python, DevOps, and cloud computing.

-Sou Mileni Lelis, constantemente movida pelo desafio de resolver problemas complexos com soluções lógicas e inteligentes.
-Aqui, você encontrará meus projetos e estudos, com ênfase em automação com Bash e Python e práticas de computação em nuvem, AWS (EC2, VPC, ELB, Auto Scaling).
+I’m Mileni Lelis, constantly driven by the challenge of solving complex problems with logical and intelligent solutions.
+Here, you’ll find my projects and studies, with an emphasis on automation using Bash and Python, as well as cloud computing practices on AWS (EC2, VPC, ELB, Auto Scaling).

-Vamos conversar sobre como posso ajudar seu projeto a decolar.
+Let’s talk about how I can help your project take off.

 <Div>